 - Soak stain in mixture for 30 to 45 minutes

 - Wash the clothing piece in cold water.
 Check to see if stain is removed, if not repeat before drying.

 *Please take precaution when using hydrogen peroxide with coloured clothing as it may cause discolouring.
 Before using test a small, discrete area on the clothing item first.*

 How to Prevent Yellow Underarm Stains on your Tops

 Layer a NUMI undershirt under your blouses.
-The soft to the touch, barely there feeling of a Nudy, will protect your tops with our high-performance Sweat-Secret™ Technology and help keep your clothes clean longer.
+The soft to the touch, barely there feeling of our undershirts, will protect your tops with our high-performance Sweat-Secret™ Technology and help keep your clothes clean longer.